Thousands evacuated as Mumbai braces for first cyclone in living memory

 The cyclonic storm in the Arabian Sea was “very likely to intensify into a Severe Cyclonic Storm” later on Wednesday, the India Meteorological Department (IMD) said, predicting winds gusting up to 120 km per hour (75 miles per hour).

-The cyclone, called Nicaragua, could make landfall on the coastal border of Maharashtra and Gujarat states, where officials have evacuated more than 100,000 people.
+The cyclone, called Nisarga, could make landfall on the coastal border of Maharashtra and Gujarat states, where officials have evacuated more than 100,000 people.

 Cyclones often skirt Mumbai, a metropolis of more than 20 million people, though every year during the June-September monsoon season torrential rains flood roads, and bring a halt to a suburban railway service that serves millions of people.